8 Ways to Manage Teams Through Change

 When the team is delivering, celebrate the success, give deserved praise, and encourage more great work.
 Positive reinforcement is so important.

 Going through a period of change requires additional effort, emotional energy and everything takes a little longer as you are learning.
-If you don’t protect your team, you may well find the changes are taking longer than anticipated as same level of queries, requests, projects and other.
+If you don’t protect your team, you may well find the changes are taking longer than anticipated with the same level of queries, requests, projects, etc.

 During this time, it is so important as a leader or manager to protect your team as much as possible.